arhinful/restaurant-delivery-api-laravel/README.md

 ```
 This will create the necessary tables in your database .

-3. You populate your database to have dummy data for testing
+3. You can populate your database to have dummy data for testing
 by seeding.
 ```bash
    php artisan db:seed